OneSignalDevelopers/OneSignal-Vue-Sample/README.md

 # OneSignal + Vue.js

-This example project demonstrates how to integrate OneSignal into your Vue.js app.
+This example project demonstrates how to integrate the [OneSignal Vue.js plugin](https://www.npmjs.com/package/onesignal-vue) into your Vue.js app.
 You can use this project as a boilerplate or a reference for your project.

 If you are interested in learning more about this project, check out [this blog post](#link).